Endarterectomy, AV Fistulas & Dialysis Access

 - Blood transfusions

 Short for hemodialysis, dialysis is the most common treatment for chronic kidney failure.
 When the kidneys fail, they can no longer filter waste from the blood.
-Dialysis does the kidneys’ job for them: removing blood from a vein in the patient’s arm or leg, circulating it through a filtering machine and returning it to the body through an artery.
+Dialysis does the kidneys’ job for them: removing blood from a vein in the patient’s arm or leg, circulating it through a filtering machine, and returning it to the body through an artery.

 Because veins tend to have weak blood flow, doctors often connect one of the patient’s nearby arteries to the vein being accessed for dialysis.
 This increases blood flow and strengthens the vein, which in turn allows more blood to flow.
-The vein’s increased strength and capacity helps create a durable access site and provide ample blood flow for patients undergoing long-term dialysis.
+The vein’s increased strength and capacity help create a durable access site and provide ample blood flow for patients undergoing long-term dialysis.

-The artery-to-vein, also called arteriovenous, or AV, connection can be created in one of two ways: with a graft or with a fistula.
+The artery-to-vein also called arteriovenous, or AV, the connection can be created in one of two ways: with a graft or with a fistula.
 A graft is an artificial tube; an AV fistula is a direct surgical connection of one vessel to the other using the patient’s own tissues.
 Although fistulas typically take three to six months to mature while grafts only take two to six weeks, doctors prefer to use fistulas because they tend to be stronger than grafts and have a lower risk of infection.
-Grafts may be recommended for patients with small, blocked or scarred veins.
+Grafts may be recommended for patients with small, blocked, or scarred veins.
 If the patient needs immediate treatment, a tube called a venous catheter may be used for a few weeks or months until the fistula or graft is ready.